JoeMingT/The-Storyteller-Website/README.md

 However, due to the use of Environment Variables which is private, you may not be able to access the website.
 If that's the case, please switch the branch to `demo-app` and run `npm run dev` there, which will load default data and images fetched from other data.

+If you do not want to view it, you can view the official website directly at [https://www.thestorytellerstudio.net/](https://www.thestorytellerstudio.net/)

 <br />

 ## Prerequisites